Updated August 22, 2019

 1. High Rate: Goldman Sachs Bank USA – 2.15% APY, no minimum balance (but no ATM access)

-Our advertiser Marcus by Goldman Sachs, the consumer bank of Wall Street giant Goldman Sachs, offers a 2.25% APY on deposits.
-You’ll need to have a minimum balance of $1 to earn the APY and there are no transaction fees.
+Our advertiser Marcus by Goldman Sachs, the consumer bank of Wall Street giant Goldman Sachs, offers a 2.15% APY on deposits.
+There isn’t a minimum balance requirement to earn the APY and there are no transaction fees.
 Upon opening the account, you can deposit funds via electronic transfer, wire transfer, or deposit by check.
 You can get access to your funds via electronic transfer or wire transfer.
 Goldman has been investing heavily in Marcus, its online consumer bank.
 Marcus is already offering some of the best savings accounts and personal loans in the market, and further expansion is expected.
 The savings account has consistently been paying one of the highest rates in the market.
-With a 2.25% APY, you can get one of the highest rates in the market from a well-known brand.
+With a 2.15% APY, you can get one of the highest rates in the market from a well-known brand.
 The maximum deposit is $1,000,000 and deposits are FDIC insured up to the $250,000 limit.